Katelyn Runck Flaunts Underboob & Sculpted Abs In Revealing Crop Top

-Brunette bombshell Katelyn Runck keeps her 2.4 million Instagram followers coming back for more by sharing sultry snaps that feature her scantily clad.
-On Thursday, she uploaded a picture that saw her showing off an insane amount of underboob along with her sculpted abs wearing a crop top and a pair of bikini bottoms.
+Brunette bombshell Katelyn Runck keeps her 2.4 million Instagram followers coming back for more by sharing sultry snaps which feature her scantily clad.
+On Thursday, she uploaded a picture of her showing off an insane amount of underboob along with her sculpted abs in a crop top and a pair of bikini bottoms.

 Katelyn’s top was gray with short sleeves.
 The number had an extremely high hemline, cutting off just below her nipples.
+The model’s bottoms were black with a low-cut front.
 Katelyn wore her hair piled into a bun on the top of her head, and she sported a white polish on her fingernails.

-The camera captured Katelyn sitting on a stool with a padded seat, which was situated next to a black refrigerator.

-The camera captured the model from a side view while she sat on a stool with a padded seat that was situated next to a black refrigerator.
-She looked downward while holding one hand on her bun while her other hand was on the fridge.
-With an arch in her back, Katelyn showed off her voluptuous chest while flashing plenty of underboob.
-The pose also highlighted her chiseled abs and curvy booty.
+The camera captured Katelyn in profile, sitting on a stool with a padded seat, which was situated next to a black refrigerator.
+She looked downward while holding one hand on her bun.
+Her other hand was resting on the front of the fridge.
+With an arch in her back, Katelyn showed off her voluptuous chest while she also flashed plenty of underboob.

+The pose highlighted her chiseled abs and curvy booty as well.
 It appeared as though she placed one foot on something in front of her, giving her the perfect opportunity to flaunt her shapely pins.
 Light streaming in from one side of the frame illuminated her skin, making it appear smooth and flawless.

 In the caption, Katelyn mentioned the kitchen while adding a playful question with a smiley face emoji.
 She also tagged the photographer.